vedantwpatil/SecondBrain/6 - Atomic Notes/Vim.md

 - Currently I've been looking to learn vim as its something which is highly recommended in the software engineering space as something which is considered to be really useful.
 - I've tried getting through vim multiple times however I constantly find myself at a roadblock because of how difficult I find it to map my mind to the key binds and reconfigure my muscle memory

+### Neovim:
+There is a more modern version of vim which is called [[Neovim]] something which a lot more people use because of the more rich plugin support and the easier barrier to entry

 # Reference